Skip Navigation

 Silverfish: Frequently Asked Questions

-How Does Silverfish Look like?
+What does a Silverfish Look like?

-A silverfish, also known as a fishmoth, urban silverfish, or carpet shark is a very small insect with a flattened, slender body.
+A silverfish, also known as a fishmoth, urban silverfish, or carpet shark, is a very small insect with a flattened, slender body.

-It measures around ½ to 1 inch in length and it is light grey and blue but, since it has a shimmery quality, it often appears silver (thus the name).
+It measures around ½ to 1 inch in length, and it is light grey and blue, but, since it has a shimmery quality, it often appears silver (thus the name).

 Why Are Silverfish Drawn To Homes?